chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+The score matrix puts the Swedes as slight favourites but it looks like a really even game.

 The Swedes may feel a tad lucky to have won their previous game, and may come into this game a little cautious, knowing that every point may be crucial to them.
+They have shown an ability to defend really well.
+The Poles should be buoyed by their 1-1 draw against the Spanish.
 It may prove to be a cagey affair with plenty of half-chances for both sides, and we are predicting a draw. **Sweden 1-1 Poland**

-### Group E: Spain vs Slovakia
+### Group E: Spain vs Slovakia (Home Advantage)
 <em>Weighted xG (<span style="color:blue">2.69</span> - 1.11) /
 <em>Weighted xGA (<span style="color:red">0.98</span> - 1.43)